 Ranbir Singh Sidhu writes novels, stories, plays and essays, takes photographs and dreams of making movies.
 He is the author of Good Indian Girls, and a winner of the Pushcart Prize in Fiction and a New York Foundation for the Arts Fellowship, and other awards.

 His stories have appeared in The Georgia Review, Fence, Zyzzyva, The Missouri Review, Other Voices, The Literary Review, Alaska Quarterly Review, The Barcelona Review, Hot Metal Bridge and other journals and anthologies.
 A new story, “The Tears of Paavo Laht” appears in the UK-based journal The Happy Hypocrite, guest-edited by Lynne Tillman.

 His work for theater has been supported by MCC Theater, the Edward F. Albee Foundation, the Lower Manhattan Cultural Council, La Mama ETC, the September 11th Fund, and the New York State Council for the Arts among others.
-One of several current projects is a collaboration with Berlin-based artist Shahryar Nashat on a book of words and images, to be launched at the Berlin Biennale 2014.
+One of several current projects is a collaboration with Berlin-based visual artist Shahryar Nashat, to be launched this Fall in Paris.

 “Ranbir Sidhu is imaginative, with a dry, sly wit, very intelligent, and owns a wicked sensibility, all of which makes his fiction smart, daring, sensitive to human perversity, and keen in its observations.
 He is one of the most compelling and sophisticated younger writers today; and his writing is beautiful and entertaining.”

 Lynne Tillman, author of American Genius A Comedy, and No Lease On Life